Warfarin Side Effects

 Warfarin is linked to acute (sudden onset) kidney injury in patients who have a history of kidney disease.
 Kidney injury may be related to excessive blood thinning and blood being present in the urine.
-Drug labeling for Coumadin recommends more frequent monitoring of anticoagulation effects in patients with impaired kidney functioning.
+Drug labeling for warfarin recommends more frequent monitoring of blood-thinning effects in patients with kidney problems.

-The drug is also associated with an increased risk of the release of atheromatous plaque emboli, or hardened cholesterol and fat particles that can travel throughout the bloodstream becoming lodged in small blood vessels and blocking blood flow.
+The drug may increase the risk of the release of atheromatous plaque emboli, or hardened cholesterol and fat particles, that can travel throughout the bloodstream, become lodged in small blood vessels and block blood flow.

 This condition can result in various signs and symptoms depending on where the embolization (the passage of the clot and process of obstruction) occurs.
-The most common symptoms include those involving the skin, gangrene of the extremities and kidney failure.
+The most common symptoms involve the skin, gangrene of the extremities and kidney failure.

 Cholesterol emboli most commonly affect the kidneys, followed by the pancreas, spleen and liver.
 When microemboli affect the feet, the condition is referred to as “purple toes syndrome.”
 The symptoms of “purple toes syndrome” include pain and discoloration to purple of toes.